The 2011 Official County Soils Map is based on the 2008 soil survey. All official permit applications must rely on maps and ratings from the 2011 map.

 Soil types in Fairfax County are identified by alpha-numeric symbols on the soil survey map.
-In the symbol, the number represents the soil type and the letter represents the landscape slope class.
 For example, a common soil type in Fairfax County is 39B.
-In this alpha-numeric code, 39 identifies the soil type as Glenelg silt loam; B indicates slopes of 2-7 percent.
+The number represents the soil type - 39 identifies the soil type as Glenelg silt loam.
+The letter represents the landscape slope class - B indicates slopes of 2-7 percent.

-Data from the 2008 soil survey is also incorporated in the national Web Soil Survey and Soil Data Mart operated by the USDA-NRCS.
+Data from the 2008 soil survey is also incorporated in the national Web Soil Survey operated by the USDA-NRCS.
 If you need assistance obtaining soils information or interpreting the soil maps, descriptions or ratings, please call the conservation district at 703-324-1460, TTY 711 or submit an online soils information request.

 Marine clay is a type of soil found in Fairfax County that contains clays that swell upon wetting and shrink upon drying.
 Potential problems associated with these soils include land slippage and slope instability, shrinking and swelling of clays, poor foundation support, and poor drainage.
 In Fairfax County, marine clays occur in widespread areas east of Interstate 95.
 Read more about the problems associated with marine clay.

 Naturally occurring asbestos fibers can be found within greenstone bedrock.
 Since certain soil types weather from this rock, the county soil maps are used to determine the extent of greenstone bedrock in Fairfax County.
 The asbestos fibers are locked up within the rock or are potentially found within the very deep subsoil.
 Living on such soils is not considered a hazard because any asbestos fibers are sequestered deep underground.
 However during major construction, excavations may be deep enough to disturb the deep subsoil or the bedrock itself.
 Construction is not prohibited in such areas, but proper precautions should be taken.
 Read more about construction safety in areas of greenstone bedrock.